rockero-cz/laravel-db-updates/README.md

 }
 ```

-You have made some refactor and you also renamed a state name, so you need to rename it in the database:
+You have made some refactoring and you also renamed a state name, so you need to rename it in the database:

 ```php
 /**